ardude982/-URL-to-QR-Code-generator/README.md

 ## 📄 License

-MIT — feel free to use this file on your own projects!
+feel free to use this file on your own projects!

-*(Swap this table for real screenshots once you have them)*

 ---

-## 🗂️ Project structure